Attorneys who Fight for Grandparent Visitation

 - The child was born outside of marriage (paternity must be established first)

 The court is not obligated to rule in favor of the grandparent and will make its decision based on what it determines is in the best interest of the child.
-Some of the things that a court will consider is what degree of involvement in the child’s life the grandparent had before the divorce or death of the parent occurred.
+Some of the things that a court will consider are what degree of involvement in the child’s life the grandparent had before the divorce or death of the parent occurred.
 It is the responsibility of the grandparent to show that maintaining a relationship with the child will contribute to the overall well-being of the child.

 Whether you are the grandparent or the parent in a visitation dispute, it is important to first consider how this dispute will impact the family relationships and the child’s well-being.
 Understanding a person’s motivations for wanting to be a part of the child’s life can go a long way in reaching an agreement for visitation.
 If it is not possible to come to an agreement, you should speak with an experienced Indianapolis family law attorney who can advise you of your legal rights and options.